mohameddhouibi/RailsFirstApp/README.md

 ## Run Jenkins Behind Nginx

 ----
-    -Check if Nginx is installed if not install it
+    - Check if Nginx is installed if not install it

  ```bash

 nginx -v
 ```
-    -otherwise if you have the latest version start configuring it
+    - Otherwise if you have the latest version start configuring it

  ```bash